POLICY LL1: Centre of Town Renewal

 - Support measures which promote a vibrant and lively evening economy.

 This policy provides a high-level spatial approach to ensuring that these three distinct areas function well both individually and together.
 It responds to renewal and future development of these areas, determining the sense of identity in each.
-It will consider the consequences of future development on this jigsaw puzzle of spaces and locations and how they fit together.
+It considers the consequences of future development on this jigsaw puzzle of spaces and locations and how they fit together.

 The town centre is well connected with good vehicular and public transport links.
 Leighton Buzzard railway station is within Linslade and a 15-minute walk away from Leighton Buzzard High Street.
-The train line has direct connections to London ( 27 minutes to Euston)
+The train line has direct connections to London (27 minutes to Euston.)

-The A roads, A4146 and A505 wrap around the west and south of the NA and provide connections north to Milton Keynes and east to Luton, and the major road A5.
+The A4146 and A505 wrap around the west and south of the Neighbourhood Area and provide connections north to Milton Keynes and east to Luton, and the major road A5.
 The main vehicular route through the town centre east-west is formed by the A4012, Leston Road, West Street, Leighton Road, Old Road and Soulbury Road.
 This road also connects Leighton Buzzard and Linslade over the Grand Union Canal and the River Ouzel.
 Both the Canal and the River Ouzel pass north-south through the town centre, running parallel to each other.

-Leighton Buzzard town centre serves as the main retail area with retail and other mixed uses concentrated along its High Street.
+Leighton Buzzard Town Centre serves as the main retail area with retail and other mixed uses concentrated along its High Street.
 Linslade serves as a secondary centre with some retail offerings, though significantly smaller than Leighton Buzzard town centre and with more of a residential focus.

 To see the full Leighton-Linslade Neighbourhood Plan Policy Map, or to find instructions about how to use our interactive maps, please visit our Policy Map page.